M4Gd/changelog/README.txt

 == Updates ==

 This plugin supports the [GitHub Updater](https://github.com/afragen/github-updater) plugin, so if you install that, this plugin becomes automatically updateable direct from GitHub.
-Any submission to WP.org repo will make this redundant.